 All of this is incredibly cool and interesting as a final section to the game.
 Once the board/game show is completed, You win the prize and credits roll as Gruntilda runs away higher into her castle.
 Once the credits are finished, you can run up to the top of Gruntilda’s castle and battle her in a final showdown on the top of her castle.
 If you went above and beyond, you can unlock more ammo and even double health to balance the scales out of the fight.

 The final fight utilizes all the major moves, and has several different phases to the fight.
 My main issue was that when I did die, I had to restart the fight from the very beginning.
 As with a lot of other boss fights in game, the first phase is usually incredibly slow and very easy.
 So you just put your mind on autopilot for around 5 minutes of the fight and might make a few errors, because you are so bored, that you aren’t really paying attention.
 Which causes minor mistakes that take away life, that you’ll need later on in the fight.

 Once the fight ends, You are treated to the real ending and final credits/character roll.
 Which seems pretty long and boring, but there is some good back and forth with the characters enticing you to find all the notes and jiggies in the game to unlock some special pictures of secret areas.

-I remembered renting this game from Blockbuster when it first game out, and staying up extremely late multiple days in a row during the summer.
-And along with playing Wayne’s World on repeat and my uncle’s mixtape he made me… it was one of my favorite gaming memories and the game, with it’s few minor issues stands up even now over 20 years later as a great 3D mascot platformer.
+I remembered renting this game from Blockbuster when it first came out, and staying up extremely late multiple days in a row during the summer.
+And along with playing Wayne’s World on repeat and my uncle’s mixtape he made me… it was one of my favorite gaming memories and the game, with its few minor issues, stands up even now over 20 years later as a great 3D mascot platformer.